vvscode/docs/docs/verification/verification-rest-api/verification-rest-verification-api.md

 ### Authorization

-The following endpoint is `public authorized <publicresources>`, so there is no need to use any signing for this request.
+The following endpoint is [public authorized](doc:publicresources), so there is no need to use any signing for this request.
 This is so that the client can poll for the status of their callout verification without first being authorized.

 ### Request